 Here are five steps you can take to deal with your toxic rock star and others who behave badly:

 - Provide High Support and High Accountability

-When bad behavior arises, employees are looking to their leaders to uphold the cultural norms.
+When bad behavior arises, employees are looking to their leaders to create psychological team safety and uphold the cultural norms.
 If you do not, your team’s confidence and trust in your abilities will erode.
 Regardless of their performance results, use your current performance improvement plan process to put the employee on notice, highlight team norms, and provide the coaching support required for them to meet behavioral expectations.

 Expect measurable behavior change in 90-days.
 Otherwise from a cultural perspective, you would be better off modifying behavioral expectations to better match the true company culture versus the aspired company culture.

 A toxic high performer is often a warning sign of more systemic issues.
 Do you only have one toxic employee or is the problem more widespread?
 Before you can take meaningful action, you need to know if the behavior is localized or pervasive.

 Conduct a workplace culture assessment to measure your level of organizational health, performance, and alignment to see where you stand.
 It is worth the effort.

 Our organizational alignment research found that culture accounts for 40% of the difference between high and low performance in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.

 - Establish a No-Tolerance Policy for Bad Behavior

 Set up a system for reporting toxic behavior whether through HR or immediate superiors and then make sure that reports are immediately investigated.
 There should be a clear “ladder” of consequences that are appropriate to the offense.